prototypefund/Digital_Bargeld-docs/core/api-merchant.rst

   .. ts:def:: InventorySummaryResponse

     interface InventorySummaryResponse {
-      // List of items that are present in the inventory
+      // List of products that are present in the inventory
-      items: InventoryEntry[];
+      products: InventoryEntry[];
     }

   The `InventoryEntry` object describes an item in the inventory.
 It has the following structure: